 Ph.D.
-PROGRAM EXAMINATIONS AND FORMS (see sample forms in the back of handbook)
+PROGRAM EXAMINATIONS AND FORMS

 Required Program GPA

 The graduate program requires a GPA of at least 2.8, excluding journal clubs, seminars, thesis and research credits.
 No more than 1/3 course credits included on the degree program can be graded S/N.